rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ### Setup

-First let's verify that you have GO toolchain in `PATH`:
+First let's verify that you have Go toolchain in `PATH`:

 ```powershell
 go version